sanjuthomas/kafka-connect-gcp-bigtable/README.md

 Alternatively, you may keep the ```kafka-connect-gcp-bigtable-1.0.jar``` in another directory and export that directory into Kafka class path before starting the connector.

-## How to start connector in stand-alone mode?
+## How to start connector in stand-alone mode

 Open a shell prompt, move to kafka_home and execute the following.